Policy Management

 • You do not have a document and you end up with a Project

-Whatever items in eramba are created in those scenarios they will be linked to the problem you analysed.
+Whatever documents are created they will be linked to the problem you analysed.
 As you see you do not create policies in eramba without having clear problems first.

 Attributes